Latest Advisories

 We apologize to our partners for the disruption in service last week pertaining to our virtual community.
 It is now online, and our product and other teams look forward to engaging with you.

-Last week, a valued partner (via our VDP and respected admins of the MSPGeek community) raised concern about information our virtual community search was displaying to registered community member partners.
-Directory search was working as intended in most cases, but a configuration issue was allowing non-registered partners to be returned in a search.
-This information included "first name", "last name", "company name" (and in some cases, "business title").
-Although this information can easily be obtained via other platforms (like LinkedIn), it raised understandable partner concern.
-Only 15 registered partner members conducted searches since the community launch, and while we were unable to validate the results of their searches due to a limitation in our vendor’s API, we do know that only 18 non-registered partners "profiles" were viewed by registered partner members as a result of those searches.
+Last week, a valued partner (via our VDP and MSPGeek community admins) raised concern about information our virtual community search was displaying to registered members.
+While directory search was working as intended in most cases, a configuration issue allowed non-registered partners to appear in search results.
+This included "first name", "last name", "company name", and in some cases, "business title".
+Although this information is publicly accessible (e.g., via LinkedIn), it raised understandable concern.